 The lower oven light will come on when you open the oven door or when you push the Oven Light switch at the bottom of the control panel.
 Close the oven door or push the switch again to shut it off.

 To replace the light bulb:

-- Turn off the electric power at the main power supply. - 2.
-Remove the light bulb from its socket. - 3.
-Replace the bulb with a 40-watt appliance bulb available wherever light bulbs are sold. - 4.
-Turn electric power back on at main power supply.
+- 1. Turn off the electric power at the main power supply. - Replace the bulb with a 40-watt appliance bulb available from most grocery, variety and hardware stores.